barryclark/jekyll-now/about.md

 ---

-The best way to learn is to just build it.
+Hi, I'm Alex.

+I have a keen interest in marketing, open source and start ups.

-This blog will give a behind the scenes look at the successes and failures of the projects I am working on.
+This blog is where I will give a behind the scenes look into the projects I'm working on and share articles I write that need a home.

 ### Contact me